RIC Plan Leads

 (former) Evacuation and Debris Management Plans Lead

-Amy Post joined the NYC OEM in 2006 and is currently the director of transportation and infrastructure.
-As director, she oversees the development of many of the City's emergency response and recovery plans, including evacuation, damage assessment, debris management, power disruption, and flash flooding.
+Amy Post joined the NYC OEM in 2006 and was the director of transportation and infrastructure.
+As director, she oversaw the development of many of the City's emergency response and recovery plans, including evacuation, damage assessment, debris management, power disruption, and flash flooding.
 Post also led the development of the City's Natural Hazard Mitigation Plan, which received FEMA approval and formal City adoption through Mayoral Executive Order in March 2009.
-As part of the RCPT, Post is the plan lead for both the Evacuation Plan and the Debris Management Plan.
+As part of the RCPT, Post was the plan lead for both the Evacuation Plan and the Debris Management Plan.
 She has a bachelor's degree in philosophy and political science from the University of Wisconsin and a juris doctor and certificate in environmental law from Pace University.

 Robert Van Pelt

-Regional Sheltering Plan Lead
+(former) Regional Sheltering Plan Lead

-Robert Van Pelt joined the NYC OEM in 2007, leading a team to develop new components to the all-hazards sheltering plan.
+Robert Van Pelt joined the NYC OEM in 2007, led a team in developing new components to the all-hazards sheltering plan.
 He worked with the City University of New York (CUNY) to incorporate these components into emergency shelter and evacuation center field operations guides as well as develop instructor-led and web-based training for sheltering system staff.
 In addition, he drafted the NYC Disaster Animal Response Plan, a comprehensive all-hazards animal plan for the City of New York.
 Prior to coming to NYC OEM, Van Pelt was the managing attorney for intake at the NYC Department of Homeless Services.
 He obtained his law degree from the CUNY School of Law.
 While in private law practice, he litigated before state and federal courts in both NY and NJ.